-5 Ways to Support LGBTQ Teens
+7 Ways to Provide Support for LGBTQ Teens

-Offer unconditional love.
-First and foremost, show your teen through both your words and your actions that you love and accept them exactly as they are, and that you will always be there for them no matter what.
+First and foremost, the best way for parents to offer help for LGBTQ youth is to show them through both words and actions that you love and accept them exactly as they are.
+Moreover, that you will always be there for them no matter what.
 LGBTQ teens suffer most, both psychologically and in terms of physical safety, when they experience rejection by loved ones.
-In fact, between 20 and 45 percent of homeless youth in the United States identify as LGBTQ, and most have left home or been kicked out due to family rejection.
+In fact, between 20 and 45 percent of homeless youth in the United States identify as LGBTQ.
+And most of them have left home or been kicked out due to family rejection.

-Use the right pronouns.
-It may not feel natural at first to use your teen’s new pronouns or new name, but doing so is proven to support their well-being.
-In the large-scale survey mentioned above, transgender and nonbinary youth whose pronouns were respected by the people they lived with were half as likely to attempt suicide as those whose pronouns were not respected.
-Moreover, trans and nonbinary youth who were able to change their name and/or gender on legal documents, like driver’s licenses and birth certificates, also had a lower suicide risk.
-It’s okay for parents to feel some sadness or resistance to these changes, but don’t let those emotions keep you from respecting your child’s decisions and helping them move forward.
+It may not feel natural at first to use your teen’s new pronouns or new name.
+However, doing so is proven to support their well-being.
+Trevor Project research shows that transgender and nonbinary youth whose pronouns are respected by the people they live with were half as likely to attempt suicide as those whose pronouns were not respected.
+Moreover, trans and nonbinary youth who were able to change their name and/or gender on legal documents, like driver’s licenses and birth certificates, also have a lower suicide risk.
+It’s okay for parents to feel some sadness or resistance to these changes.
+But don’t let those emotions keep you from respecting your child’s decisions and helping them move forward.